 "Duty-free" refers to items that can be purchased at designated stores when crossing national borders, either at land and sea crossings or at airports.
 The items sold at duty-free stores are free of taxes and duties and thus generally much cheaper than at regular stores.
 Duty-free items are for "export only" and must be taken out of the country where purchased.

 Many duty-free shops also have food courts, travel centers, business services, including faxes, telephones, photocopiers and telecommunication ports for laptop computers.

-Duty-free savings is generally not as good at airport duty-free shops, especially at some of the bigger airports where rent fees are high, so fewer savings are passed on to the consumer.
+Duty-free savings are generally not as good at airport duty-free shops, especially at some of the bigger airports where rental fees are high, so fewer savings are passed on to the consumer.
 The best deals are at the land crossings.

 Americans Traveling to Canada